 As an English major, I have joined the clubs of I-have-read-too-many-Shakespeare-plays-to-count and when-can-I-stop-reading-Hamlet-even-though-it's-my-favorite.
 It seems that I can't spend a semester without Shakespeare.
 But one of my professors, who is also an English advisor, discussed making Shakespeare not a requirement with my senior class.
 Both sides explained their opinions.
 Some students felt Shakespeared out and some … Continue reading Getting rid of Shakespeare

 I always end up listening to people's words and writing them down.
 It's worse when I'm in class.
-I'll be sitting down, writing notes or a blog down, and somehow I hear a great line to write down.
-My margins are filled with other people's words.
+I'll be writing notes or a blog down when I hear a great line to write down.
+My margins get filled with other people's words.
 They're diagonal and lopsided.
-I can't even remember where … Continue reading A writer habit
+I can't even remember where some come from. … Continue reading A writer habit

 I stopped reading when I was about six.
 That’s strange to say, right?
 Here I am: a storyteller, a writer.
 But I also have a tough past with reading.
-Around first grade, I got tired of being tested for reading.
-I hated reading something just to get brought hard comprehension questions.
-I didn’t understand any … Continue reading What book saved me?
+Around first grade, I got tired of those reading tests.
+I hated reading something just to get asked hard comprehension questions.
+I didn’t understand any of … Continue reading What book saved me?

 Having a writing goal can destroy a writer.
 Every writer has his or her own ideals of where he or she wants to be in the writing world.
-Some are fine just self publishing.
+Some love self-publishing.
 Some never write for a paycheck.
 Others hope their novels spread hope or make it to the best seller’s list.
-But … Continue reading Being creatively exhausted
+But having that writing … Continue reading Being creatively exhausted

 After writers send their work out to be critiqued, it can feel as if forever stands in front of them.
 Time has stopped.
-Even as life goes by, nothing happens to them.
+Even as life goes by, nothing happens.
 They wait, filled with butterflies.
 Days and months and years all feel like lifetimes.
 Perhaps it's because they're nervous.
-They just sent their … Continue reading Waiting forever
+They sent their work - their … Continue reading Waiting forever

 Overworking is easy for a writer.
 Writers are constantly thinking of poetic lines and/or story developments.
-After a while, our stories can get mixed up and everything written comes out forced.
+After a while, our stories get mixed up and everything written comes out forced.
 But is it even possible for a writer to take a break?
 Kind of.
-We can psychically stop writing down stories or ideas.
-We … Continue reading Writing breaks
+We can psychically stop writing.
+We can pause and stop ourselves … Continue reading Writing breaks